Pin it

 What Is Lupus?

-Lupus is a rare, chronic, autoimmune disease that can be devastating to the body.
+Lupus is a chronic autoimmune disease that can affect multiple body systems.
 When someone has an autoimmune disease, their body’s defense system is literally fighting against itself.
-In a healthy person, viruses, bacteria, and germs are pushed out by antibodies created by the immune system.
+In a healthy person, viruses and bacteria are identified and neutralized by antibodies created by the immune system.
 For someone with lupus, their antibodies cannot differentiate between foreign substances and healthy body tissue.
 The body’s own tissues are under attack and painful inflammation is a daily reality.
-Lupus sufferers cope with an ongoing inflammatory response that causes muscle and joint pain, swelling, and damage to the body systems.
+People with lupus cope with an ongoing inflammatory response that causes muscle and joint pain, swelling, and damage to the body systems.

 Common symptoms of lupus include the following:

-- Butterfly-shaped rash across the cheeks and bridge of the nose
+• Butterfly-shaped rash across the cheeks and bridge of the nose (malar rash)

 The pain from lupus can be extreme and prevent someone from performing typical daily tasks.
-Massage therapy is effective at decreasing pain enough for some people, so they may move through their normal activities.
+Massage therapy may help decrease pain for some individuals, so they may move through their normal activities.
 Light myofascial techniques can help soften and release adhesions and tightness in muscles that are sore and irritable.
-Gentle compression techniques can help to flush the tissues and bring fresh blood to joints, muscles, and skin.
-Also, shiatsu or acupressure style techniques soften connective tissue, and help increase joint mobility.
-Overall, the stimulation of the muscles helps to move the blood throughout the body.
-When the fluids in the body are moved, there is less inflammation and therefore less swelling and pressure.
-With less swelling and pressure, the client feels less pain and has greater ease of movement.
+Gentle compression techniques can help to encourage circulation and bring fresh blood to joints, muscles, and skin.
+Also, shiatsu or acupressure style techniques may help reduce tension and support relaxation, which can ease discomfort and help increase joint mobility.
+Overall, massage can increase local circulation.
+Massage may also help reduce pain perception and support relaxation by influencing the nervous system, which can further improve comfort and overall quality of life for individuals with lupus.

 Living with chronic pain is extremely stressful.
 The whole body may feel tense, and the mind may be racing with worry and concern about the disease (and life in general).
 An increase in stress puts more pressure on all of the systems of the body and can lead to even more difficult body functioning.
-Massage helps the body and mind relax, which supports the function of all organ systems and boosts the immune system.
+Massage helps the body and mind relax, which supports the function of all organ systems and may positively influence immune balance through stress reduction.

 If a client has less pain and can rest and sleep more comfortably, they will have more energy to handle daily tasks and live their life.
 A person with lupus will feel less depressed or anxious because they are experiencing less pain and can finally sleep.
 Being able to participate in normal, daily events is encouraging, positive, and lifts the spirit.